Salvatore-Rocha/Salvatore-Rocha.github.io/index.md

 - Spring & Winter 2012: Differential Equations, Faculty of Chemistry @[Universidad Autónoma de Querétaro](https://quimica.uaq.mx/) by [Prof. Fidel Leon Gonzalez](https://www.researchgate.net/profile/Fidel-Gonzalez)
   - This is a foundational course required for all students in the Faculty of Chemistry.
-  - Topics: Limits and Continuity, Derivatives, Higher-Order Derivatives and applications, Implicit Differentiation and Logarithmic Differentiation, Linear Approximation, L’Hôpital’s Rule, Indeterminate forms, Laplace and Fourier Methods.
+  - Topics: Limits and Continuity, Derivatives, Higher-Order Derivatives and applications, Implicit Differentiation and Logarithmic Differentiation, Linear Approximation, L'Hôpital's Rule, Indeterminate forms, Laplace and Fourier Methods.

 - Winter 2010, Spring 2011: Thermodynamics, Faculty of Chemistry  @[Universidad Autónoma de Querétaro](https://quimica.uaq.mx/),by [Dr. José de Jesús Coronel Hernández](https://scholar.google.com/citations?user=aFlNookAAAAJ)
   - This is a foundational course required for all students in the Faculty of Chemistry.